Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction

 \section{Introduction}

-Molecular Property Prediction (MPP) plays a crucial role in the Drug Discovery \cite{wu2018moleculenet, liyaqat2025advancements}, aiming to predict the quantitative characteristics of drug candidates such as ADMET properties (Absorption, Distribution, Metabolism, Excretion, and Toxicity) \cite{ferreira2019admet}.
-Accurate prediction enables reliable screening of potential drug candidates at early stages, lowering experimental costs and optimizing efficiency.
-While traditional specialist models achieve strong performance on individual properties, they lack the ability to interact via natural language, provide explanations, or engage in scientific conversations \cite{chaves2024tx, wang2025txgemma, xia2025nature}.
-Recently, the success of Large Language Models (LLMs) \cite{achiam2023gpt, comanici2025gemini} across diverse text-based tasks \cite{hendrycks2021measuring, suzgun-etal-2023-challenging} has motivated increasing efforts to develop LLM-based generalist models that can predict multiple properties while offering these interactive capabilities \cite{zhang2025scientific}.
-However, despite training LLMs on the textual modality of molecules (SMILES notation), their current performance on MPP remains far below that of specialist models, limiting their practical adoption for MPP \cite{guo2023can, zhong2024benchmarking}.
+Molecular Property Prediction (MPP) plays a crucial role in the drug discovery pipeline \cite{wu2018, liyaqat2025advancements}, aiming to predict quantitative characteristics of drug candidates such as ADMET properties (Absorption, Distribution, Metabolism, Excretion, and Toxicity).
+Accurate prediction enables reliable screening of potential candidates at early stages, lowering experimental costs and optimizing efficiency.
+While traditional specialist models achieve strong performance on individual properties, they lack unified and interactive capabilities.
+The recent success of Large Language Models (LLMs) \cite{achiam2023gpt, comanici2025gemini} across diverse domains \cite{hendrycks2021measuring, suzgun-etal-2023-challenging} has motivated increasing efforts to develop generalist models for MPP \cite{zhang2025scientific}.
+Unlike specialist models, generalist models can handle multiple properties within a single interface, enabling streamlined and autonomous workflows.
+Moreover, they allow users to interact with them via natural language, obtain explanations for predictions, and engage in scientific conversations \cite{zeng2024chatmol, de2025multimodal}.
+Such capabilities may also lower barriers for non-expert users \cite{2025-interact}.
+However, their current performance remains insufficient for practical adoption \cite{guo2023can, zhong2024benchmarking}.

-A key reason for this performance gap is that LLMs struggle to recognize functional groups (FGs), the substructures within a molecule that largely determine its properties \cite{andrews1984functional}, when provided only SMILES strings \cite{castro2023large, runcie2025assessing}.
-To address this limitation, several methods have been proposed that integrate additional structural modalities, such as 2D/3D graphs and fingerprints, into LLMs \cite{liu-etal-2023-molca, li2024towards, le2024molx, cao-etal-2025-instructmol}.
-However, these methods require a large-scale dataset, a complex adaptor, and an extra pretraining phase to align these modalities with LLMs \cite{li2023blip}.
-This alignment process is resource-intensive and increases the risk of data leakage.
-Furthermore, LLMs have been shown to have difficulty in capturing the concept of property cliffs \cite{xia2023understanding}, which means situations where small changes in the structure of a molecule lead to significant changes in its properties \cite{maggiora2006outliers, stumpfe2012exploring}.
-In contrast, traditional tree-based specialist models have been proven to learn differently from crafted features and are better at capturing this concept \cite{xia2023understanding}.